-- 6 The scope of this document is to specify the lowest layers of High-Speed source-synchronous interfaces to - 7 be applied by MIPI Alliance application or protocol level specifications.
+- The scope of this document is to specify the lowest layers of High-Speed source-synchronous interfaces to be applied by MIPI Alliance application or protocol level specifications.
 This includes the physical - 8 interface, electrical interface, low-level timing and the PHY-level protocol.
-These functional areas taken - 9 together are known as D-PHY. - The D-PHY specification shall always be used in combination with a higher layer MIPI specification that - references this specification.
-Initially, this specification will be used for the connection of a host processor - 12 to display and camera modules as used in mobile devices.
-However, this specification can also be - referenced by other upcoming MIPI Alliance specifications. - 14 The following topics are outside the scope of this document: - Explicit specification of signals of the clock generator unit.
+These functional areas taken - 9 together are known as D-PHY. - The D-PHY specification shall always be used in combination with a higher layer MIPI specification that references this specification.
+Any other use of the D-PHY specification is strictly prohibited, unless approved in advance by the MIPI Board of Directors. - The following topics are outside the scope of this document: - Explicit specification of signals of the clock generator unit.
 Of course, the D-PHY specification does implicitly require some minimum performance from the clock signals.
 Intentionally, only the behavior on the interface pins is constrained.
 Therefore, the clock generation unit is excluded from this specification, and will be a separate functional unit that provides the required clock signals to the D-PHY in order to meet the specification.
 This allows all kinds of implementation trade-offs as long as these do not violate this specification.
 More information can be found in Section 5. - Test modes, patterns, and configurations.
 Obviously testability is very important, but because the items to test are mostly application specific or implementation related, the specification of tests is deferred to either the higher layer specifications or the product specification.
 Furthermore MIPI D-PHY compliance testing is not included in this specification. - Procedure to resolve contention situations.
 The D-PHY contains several mechanisms to detect Link contention.
 However, certain contention situations can only be detected at higher levels and are therefore not included in this specification. - Ensure proper operation of a connection between different Lane Module types.
 There are several different Lane Module types to optimally support the different functional requirements of several applications.
 This means that next to some base-functionality there are optional features which can be included or excluded.
 This specification only ensures correct operation for a connection between matched Lane Modules types, which means: Modules that support the same features and have complementary functionality.
 In case the two sides of the Lane are not the same type, and these are supposed to work correctly, it shall be ensured by the manufacturer(s) of the Lane Module(s) that the provided additional functionality does not corrupt operation.
 This can be easiest accomplished if the additional functionality can be disabled by other means independent of the MIPI D-PHY interface, such that the Lane Modules behave as if they were the same type. - ESD protection level of the IO.
 The required level will depend on a particular application environment and product type. - Exact Bit-Error-Rate (BER) value.
 The actual value of the achieved BER depends on the total system integration and the hostility of the environment.
 Therefore, it is impossible to specify a BER for individual parts of the Link.
 This specification allows for implementations with a BER<10-12. - Specification of the PHY-Protocol Interface.
 The D-PHY specification includes a PHY-Protocol Interface (PPI) annex that provides one possible solution for this interface.
 This annex is limited to the essential signals for normal operation in order to clarify the kind of signals needed at this